 How often do you agree to something in the moment only to regret it later and wish you could get out of the obligation?

 It is perfectly appropriate to respond to all requests with, “Let me think about it and get back to you.”
-Instead of answering right away, take time to check in and observe how it feels to agree to the request or to decline it.
+Instead of answering right away, take time to check-in and observe how it feels to agree to the request or to decline it.
 Your emotional guidance system will always steer you in the direction of your highest good.

 When you are constantly giving without taking the time to re-fuel or re-connect with yourself, you will feel tired, angry, and resentful.
 Your giving will no longer be coming from a place of true service.
 Instead you will be giving in hopes that you receive what you need.

 Just like on an airplane, if masks drop you will need to put your own mask on first.
-If you can’t breath, then you are of no use to the person who needs your help.
+If you can’t breathe, then you are of no use to the person who needs your help.

 If you are empty, then your service will not be helpful to the person receiving it.
 Make sure you take time to refuel, recharge, and recommit to taking care of yourself.
 Your overflow will be more than enough for those in need in your life.